Cindy May McGuire: Puteri Indonesia 2022

 The way the solution for this is to give education, to provide education about the proper nutritions for pregnant and lactating women, and for the economic solution, we can give a training for each individual in order to maximize their potential.
 Thank you.

 At the end of the event, she was successfully crowned as the winner of "Puteri Indonesia Lingkungan 2022" by her predecessor Puteri Indonesia Lingkungan 2020, Putu Ayu Saraswati of Bali.
-McGuire was crowned along with her fellow Puteri Indonesia 2022 Queens; Laksmi Shari De-Neefe Suardana and Adinda Cresheilla.
+McGuire was crowned along with her fellow Puteri Indonesia 2022 titleholders; Laksmi Shari De-Neefe Suardana and Adinda Cresheilla.

 During the finale coronation night, Putu Ayu Saraswati announced that she was withdrawing from the Miss International competition, and handed over her duties as Miss International Indonesia 2022 to McGuire.
 The coronation night was attended by Miss International 2019, Sireethorn Leearamwat of Thailand who sit as the selection committee.

 Miss International 2022

 As the winner of Puteri Indonesia Lingkungan 2022, McGuire represented Indonesia at the 60th edition of the Miss International competition, held at Tokyo Dome City Hall, Tokyo, Japan on December 13, 2022, and was unplaced.